-Businesses often engage in international expansion strategies (in contrast to the domestic market), involving alternatives ranging from exporting to internationalisation, multinationalisation and, finally, globalisation.
-Each of these is unlike the others in the capabilities and competencies needed by an organisation, as well as in the core marketing considerations of segmentation, targeting and positioning.
+In contrast with growing their domestic market, businesses often engage in strategic market expansion to other countries, involving alternative processes that range from exporting to internationalisation, multinationalisation, and globalisation.
+Each of these expansion strategies is unlike the others in the capabilities and competencies needed by the business, as well as in the core marketing considerations of segmentation, targeting and positioning it involves.

 Newcastle City Precinct